Learning objectives

 The leader who can navigate these boundaries effectively is increasingly the leader who creates the most value in complex organizations.

-Leading geographically distributed teams
+Geographically distributed teams

 Building on Unit 5’s treatment of virtual teams, the cultural dimension adds a layer of complexity:

-- Communication style differences — direct (Germanic, Anglo) vs. indirect (Asian, Latin American) communication norms create misunderstandings
+- Communication style differences: direct (Germanic, Anglo) vs. indirect (Asian, Latin American) communication norms create misunderstandings

-- Time orientation — monochronic (one thing at a time, punctuality) vs. polychronic (flexible time, relationships first) cultures clash in scheduling and deadlines
+- Time orientation: monochronic (one thing at a time, punctuality) vs. polychronic (flexible time, relationships first) cultures clash in scheduling and deadlines

-- Decision-making norms — consensus-driven (Japanese nemawashi) vs. top-down (many hierarchical cultures) vs. debate-driven (Dutch poldermodel) approaches to decisions
+- Decision-making norms: consensus-driven (Japanese nemawashi) vs. top-down (many hierarchical cultures) vs. debate-driven (Dutch poldermodel) approaches to decisions

 The adaptive leader’s task: create shared norms that respect cultural differences while enabling effective collaboration.

-Ethical & sustainable leadership
+Ethical leadership

-Why ethics matters
+Why integrity matters

 - Organizational legitimacy is undermined (stakeholder salience shifts as legitimacy is questioned)